Glossary of Terms:

 National Human Genome Research Institute of the National Institutes of Health.
 Talking glossary of genetic terms. (http://www.genome.gov/10002096)

-Interleukin Genetics is committed to deliver top quality product information and educational materials available to help facilitate the use of Gensona Genetic Tests by the consumer.
-This includes technical support from qualified staff including medical geneticists and genetic counselors are available to help with the interpretation and communication of results.
-It also includes providing scientific information as needed by the medical and scientific communities that assure these tests are credible and scientifically based.
+Interleukin Genetics is committed to deliver top quality product information and educational materials available to help facilitate the use of its genetic tests by healthcare professionals and consumers.
+This includes technical support from qualified staff including medical geneticists, and genetic counselors are available to help with the interpretation and communication of results.
 This information may also be useful to your specific physician who is interested in obtaining more information about how genetic testing is integral to a personalized health program.